ToHeinAC/corrective-local-rag-he/README.md

-# OpenEvals Local RAG
+# Corective Local RAG with Qwen 2.5

-This repo contains an implementation of effective Retrieval-Augmented Generation (RAG) over web search results using a small, fast, local LLM (Qwen-2.5 7b) through [Ollama](https://ollama.com) and [Tavily](https://tavily.com/)'s search engine tool.
+This repo contains an implementation of effective Retrieval-Augmented Generation (RAG) over web search results using a small, fast, and local LLM (Qwen-2.5 7b) through [Ollama](https://ollama.com) and [Tavily](https://tavily.com/)'s search engine tool.

 It shows off the use of [OpenEvals](https://github.com/langchain-ai/openevals) RAG evaluators "in-the-loop" as part of the agent.
-Compared to a naive approach of stuffing all web results back into LLM context, this improves performance in two ways:
+Compared to a naive approach of stuffing all web results back into LLM context, this repo improves performance in two ways:

 - A [corrective RAG](https://langchain-ai.github.io/langgraph/tutorials/rag/langgraph_crag/)-inspired approach of grading and filtering retrieved search results for relevancy.
   - This reduces the amount of distracting information the small LLM has to deal with when generating a final response.
 - A final `helpfulness` evaluator run as a reflection step over generated answers.
-If an answer is not deemed helpful in answering the original question (stored in the `store_original_question` step in the diagram below), the LLM is reprompted to try again.
+If an answer is not deemed helpful in answering the original question (stored in the `store_original_question` step in the diagram below), the LLM is reprompted via a reflection step to try again.
   - This ensures that the small LLM hasn't lost track of its original goal, which can happen if retrieval returns many relevant results.

 ![](/static/img/corrective_rag.png)